Robison of San Francisco: Names and places

-History, 1915–~1989
+1915–

 In 1915, Ansel W. Robison asked Frank Buck, then a publicity man working for the year at the Panama-Pacific Exposition, to keep an eye out for rhesus monkeys in Asia as he began his new job (apparently as an advertising salesman for Japanese-owned steamship company Osaka Shosen Kaisha).

 Buck found the monkeys, which were to be used for wartime animal testing of the effects of poison gases.
 (A couple decades on, Robison also supplied monkeys that Jonas Salk used for polio-vaccine tests.)
 Per Robison, Buck was then contracted to work for Robison, collecting animals and seeing them transported by ship to San Francisco, an arrangement that continued until 1925.
 The exact nature of the financial arrangement and the division of labor is unclear, but from 1930 to 1950, Buck parlayed this experience in his multiplatform "Bring 'Em Back Alive" brand.
 During this era, Robison (assisted by Buck) delivered "elephants to circuses, llamas for the private zoo of Borax Smith, increased the private collection of William Randolph Hearst, and provided animals for Wrigley's zoo on Catalina Island and Fleischhaker Zoo in San Francisco."

 Robison seems to have supplied countless animals to American circuses, including Sells Floto (elephants, sun bears, and orangutans), Ringling, and Al G. Barnes Circus.
 In Barnes' memoir, dictated as he was dying in 1931, he told a story of initial challenges training six leopards shipped from Singapore and purchased from Robison—"We had had so many previous dealings that I never questioned the word of my old friend and I wired immediate acceptance."
 In the 1920s, Barnes, already known as a "wild animal show," opened a year-round zoo that had 4,000 birds and animals—that Frank Buck claimed to have provided.
 In 1924, the Oakland Tribune reported that a hoof-and-mouth quarantine had been lifted and a giraffe from Africa by way of India that had been held by Ansel Robison was finally headed south to Barnes' winter quarters in Culver City.
 Robison sold Barnes six zebras, whose trainers then who taught them to drive tandem.
 The zebras later appeared in the aforementioned Cecil B. De Mille epic The King of Kings.